 In this regard, Parker, where the Georgia Supreme Court assessed Rule 37 discovery sanctions, presents a different situation than the case at bar.
 See 284 Ga. at 105.
 In cases like Parker, statutes and rules provide courts with specific sanctions for prescribed misconduct.
-By contrast, with inherent authority sanctions, the General Assembly has not provided any approved sanctions from which to choose for the alleged evidentiary offense at issue.
+By contrast, the General Assembly has not authorized death-penalty sanctions as a means of addressing the alleged evidentiary offenses at issue here.
 Justice Kennedy cautioned that when a statute or rule does not authorize a sanction, appellate courts must provide scrutiny to ensure that inherent authority sanctions are not "without specific definitional or procedural limits."
 Chambers, 501 U.S. at 70 (Kennedy, J., dissenting on other grounds).
 There are "constitutional limitations on the power of courts, even in aid of their own valid processes."
 Rogers, 357 U.S. at 209.